kachna/APIFier-Meteor/docs/index.md

 In this series of posts I want to show you how easy is built simple web application aggregating offers from many different e-commerce websites.
 I will use only JavaScript for coding web application and also for crawlers downloading data.

+Let me introduce main tools:

 ## APIFier

 [APIFier](http://www.apifier.com) is service providing hosted crawlers for any purposes you can imagine.
-Crawlers are configured via simple JavaScript function which is included to requested page.
-This concept let you extract all data presented on the page, scroll page, manipulate dynamic elements, fill and send forms even login and much more.
-See examples on APIFier​'s homepage [link].
+Crawlers are configured via simple JavaScript function which is injected to destination page.
+This concept let you manipulate complete DOM, extract all data presented on the page, scroll the page, control dynamic elements, fill and send forms even login and much more.
+See [Example crawlers](https://www.apifier.com/) on APIFier​'s homepage.

 ## Meteor